This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Manage simple eosinophilic pneumonia:

-- Clear your airway often.
+- Deep breathe and cough.
 Deep breathing helps open the air passages in your lungs.
 Coughing helps bring up mucus from your lungs.
 Take a deep breath and hold the breath as long as you can.
 Then push the air out of your lungs with a deep, strong cough.
 Take 10 deep breaths in a row every hour that you are awake.
 Remember to follow each deep breath with a cough.

 - Avoid things that irritate your lungs.
-Air pollution and smoke from fireplaces or forest fires in your area may also make it harder for you to breathe.
-Stay inside, or cover your mouth and nose with a scarf when you go outside during cold weather.
-Do not let anyone smoke around you.
+Air pollution and smoke from fireplaces may also make it harder for you to breathe.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.